uab-cgds-worthey/quac/README.md

       --pedigree "path/to/project_duck/pedigree_file.ped"
 ```

-Note that options `--project_name` and `--pedigree` are required.
+*Note that options `--project_name` and `--pedigree` are required*.
 Only the samples that are supplied in pedigree file
 via `--pedigree` will be processed by QuaC and all of these samples must belong to the same project.
 This repo also
 includes a handy script [`src/create_dummy_ped.py`](src/create_dummy_ped.py) that can create a dummy pedigree file,
 which will lack sex (unless project tracking sheet is provided), relatedness and affectedness info.
 See header of the
 script for usage instructions.

-Note that we plan to use [phenotips](https://phenotips.com/) in future to produce fully capable pedigree file.
-One may
+Note that we plan to use [phenotips](https://phenotips.com/) in future to produce fully
-manually create them as well, but this could be error-prone.
+capable pedigree file.
+One could manually create them as well, but this would be error-prone.

 **NOTE:**